Frequently Asked Questions

 : Create a file named.gitignore

-in the root of your project.
+in your project root.
 Addnode_modules

 and.env